impuneet/gatsby-demo/src/posts/study-habits-1.md

 ---

-title: 'Understanding Streams in Node JS'
+title: 'Arrow functions in ES6'

-date: "2019-04-09"
+date: 2019-04-09

-slug: understanding-streams-in-node-js
+slug: 'structuring-nodejs-application'

+description : 'Arrow function is the most powerful feature in ES6, especially in typescript.Like, look into one simple statement forEach.Normal Statement with a callback function.'

 tags: